-The Centre is run on a charitable basis by the High Heathercombe CIC and is set in six acres of its own grounds and is ideally located for exploring Dartmoor’s beautiful landscapes and wildlife.
+The Centre is run on a charitable basis by the High Heathercombe Community Interest Company and is set in six acres of its own grounds.
+It is ideally located for exploring Dartmoor’s beautiful landscapes and wildlife.

 There are many possibilities for people to explore themselves and the wider world through education, creative activities and the acquisition of new skills – whilst enjoying the benefits of community experience as well as interaction with the natural environment.